-Reid’s Jail Time On ‘Criminal Minds’: Why Is Reid In Prison?
+Reid’s Prison Time On ‘Criminal Minds’: Why Is He Behind Bars?

 — Michael Ausiello (@MichaelAusiello) March 13, 2017

-But the prospects of getting Spencer Reid off prison don’t seem promising anytime soon, as there are contradictory rumors that the Criminal Minds character, who has become one of the fan favorites, can be either freed or killed in that prison soon.
+But the prospects of getting Spencer Reid out of prison don’t seem promising anytime soon, as there are contradictory rumors that the Criminal Minds character, who has become one of the fan favorites, could be either freed or killed in that prison soon.

-While many Criminal Minds fans are cowering behind their sofas every time any suspicious guy approaches Spencer Reid in prison, Reid recently became pals with a cell mate named Calvin Shaw (Harold Perrineau), who helped Reid get out of Gen Pop and move into a single jail cell.
+While many Criminal Minds fans are cowering behind their sofas every time any suspicious guy approaches Spencer Reid in prison, Reid recently became pals with a cellmate named Calvin Shaw (Harold Perrineau), who helped Reid get out of Gen Pop and move into a single cell.

-In between reading books and playing chess with his new friend, Reid is getting beaten up by other inmates in the prison.
-And while it sure seems that Reid is finally becoming adapted to his life in jail, and Criminal Minds fans are hopeful that Spencer Reid will steer clear of danger in the upcoming episodes, showrunner Messer tells fans to not be so hopeful.
+In between reading books and playing chess with his new friend, Reid is getting beaten up by the other inmates in prison.
+And while it sure seems that Reid is finally becoming adapted to his life in prison, and Criminal Minds fans are hopeful that Spencer Reid will steer clear of danger in the upcoming episodes, showrunner Messer tells fans not to be so hopeful.

-Criminal Minds‘ Messer says that the TV show’s fans have yet to witness the worst part of Spencer Reid serving his jail time in new episodes.
+Criminal Minds‘ Messer says that the TV show’s fans have yet to witness the worst part of Spencer Reid serving his time in new episodes.

 “There are a lot of internal and external factors that are yet to come in that storyline, so hang on tight.”